bmstu-iu9/refal-5-lambda/README.en.md

    * Сonsequence: support for all built-in functions with official implementation, including their undocumented semantics.
 2. **The language and the compiler for everyday coding.**
-    * Syntax extensions should allow to write more expressive code with no harm to efficiency (e.g. assignment syntax instead of conditions as assignments).
+    * Syntax extensions should allow writing more expressive code with no harm to efficiency (e.g. assignment syntax instead of conditions as assignments).
     * Efficient optimization on different levels (syntax tree transformation,